skodjob/test-frame/test-frame-log-collector/README.md

 ```
 The tree path will look similarly to above examples, there will be folders for Namespaces matching the specified labels.

-### Global log collector
+### MustGather
-`CollectLogs` is an annotation which can handle collecting logs which user want automatically in case of test failure or before/after failure.
+`MustGather` is an annotation which can handle collecting logs which user want automatically in case of test failure or before/after failure.
-It gets configuration passed into `GlobalLogCollector` and call collecting in proper callbacks.
+It gets configuration passed into `MustGatherController` and call collecting in proper callbacks.

-Register `GlobalLogCollector` handlers and configure
+Register `MustGatherController` handlers and configure

 ```java
 import io.skodjob.testframe.LogCollectorBuilder;